 Job prospects are bright for Registered Dietitian Nutritionists—especially those who graduate from UNC’s accredited dietetics bachelor’s degree program.
 About 75 percent of our students (above the national average) are admitted to postgraduate internships, which are required before you can take the national board examination to become a Registered Dietitian Nutritionist (RDN).

 You’ll receive exceptional academic and professional advising from the moment you enter the dietetics program at UNC.
-Each freshman gets paired with a faculty adviser and receives personalized mentoring from enrollment through graduation.
-The program provides you with a strong science foundation, along with practical training in professional skills such as communication, counseling, education, and management.
+Each freshman gets paired with a faculty advisor and receives personalized mentoring from enrollment through graduation.
+The program provides you with a strong science foundation, along with practical training in professional skills such as communication, counseling, education and management.